How to Render and Clean Beeswax

 Step 1: Prepare

-Place your beeswax in the old pot and fill the pot with enough water to just cover the beeswax.
-Depending on how much water and wax you use, that pot is going to get heavy, so keep that in mind when filling it or have another set for hands to help you.
+Place your beeswax in the old pot and fill the pot with enough water to cover the beeswax.
+Depending on how much water and wax you use, that pot will get heavy, so keep that in mind when filling it, or have another set for hands to help you.

 Step 2: Heat the Wax & Water until the Beeswax Melts

-Place the pot on the stove top and turn the heat to medium/low.
-Remember that beeswax is highly flammable, so don’t be tempted to turn the heat higher.
-You want the beeswax to melt but you do not want the water to boil.
+Place the pot on the stovetop and turn the heat medium/low.
+Beeswax is highly flammable, so don’t be tempted to raise the heat.
+You want the beeswax to melt, but you do not want the water to boil.
 Remember, never leave your melting beeswax unattended.

 You may need to stir the pot to encourage the larger pieces of wax to melt.
-As the wax begins to melt, it will begin to rise to the top of the pot and any honey and detritus will sink to the bottom.
+As the wax begins to melt, it will rise to the top of the pot, and any honey and detritus will sink to the bottom.

 Step 3: Pour Wax and Water through the Fabric Filter

-When the beeswax has melted, remove the pot from the heat and carefully pour the contents into the previously prepared bucket (with the fabric or cheesecloth filter on top), being careful about splashing any hot beeswax on person or things.
-Seriously… it’s HOT!
+When the beeswax has melted, remove the pot from the heat and carefully pour the contents into the previously prepared bucket (with the fabric or cheesecloth filter on top).
+Be careful about splashing any hot beeswax on a person or things.

 Step 4: Allow the Beeswax to Cool